How to Read Your Bill

 Demand Meter – Commercial customers that use over 2,500 kWh each month are billed for both kWh and kW (demand).
 The demand charge is determined during the highest 15 minute period of electric usage during the month.
 Electrical load scheduling is the key to reducing your peak demand.
 If you have electric motors, air conditioners or other electrical equipment which are used simultaneously, try to schedule their use at different times of the day or night to minimize peak loads.

-Power Cost Adjustment – The power cost adjustment recovers the cost of energy used in Minnesota Power’s (Brainerd Public Utilities power provider) generating units and the cost of additional purchased energy required to serve your electric needs.
+Power Cost Adjustment – The power cost adjustment recovers the cost of energy used in American Electric Power’s (Brainerd Public Utilities power provider) generating units and the cost of additional purchased energy required to serve your electric needs.

 Security Light – A Brainerd Public Utilities customer can have a security light installed for a charge of $12 per month, per light, plus applicable state and local sales tax.
 Brainerd Public Utilities will install the pole and maintain the security light.